 Clair has worked in and around music education since 2002, including 10 years as a manager with the music service in Devon.
 Now leading the Dorset Music Education Hub, Clair is keen to stay in touch with the Devon scene and ensure as many young people as possible can engage with arts education.

-Hannah is an LLB European and International Law graduate from the University of Sheffield and currently an Advisor for Citizens Advice.
+Hannah is an LLB European and International Law graduate from the University of Sheffield and is currently a Community Advice Officer with Sheffield Royal Society for the Blind.
 She is hoping to continue learning about and working in the charity sector.
 She is a firm believer in the power of the arts and its ability to encourage and motivate young people in their ambitions and development.

 Holly Morwenna Rawlings